EpicKiwi/Clemi/README.md

 <flat-button my-color="#ddd" large-button></flat-button>
 ```

-The result of this getter is an object with a property per key.
+The result of this getter is a parser with a property per key.
-Each property definition can have the following properties :
+Each parser definition can have, at least, the following properties :

-* `type` : The type of the property (default:`String`)
 * `callback` : The name of a local method to call when the property change (default : no callback)
 * `default` : The default value of the property

-The type of the property can be the following and define the parsing method of the attribute :
+The different parsers available are :

-* `String` : The default, no parsing
+* `string` : The default, no parsing
-* `Number` : Parsed as float
+* `number` : Parsed as float
-* `Boolean` : `true` if the attribute is present, `false` otherwise or if the attribute value is exactly `"false"`
+* `boolean` : `true` if the attribute is present, `false` otherwise or if the attribute value is exactly `"false"`
-* `Object` or `Array` : Serialized as Json and parsed as Json
+* `object` : Serialized as Json and parsed as Json

 Anywhere in your component code you can access to the value of the properties through the `this.props` property.
 Clemi defines a getter and a setter inside `this.props` for each property you're defining.